 - DC Pool Project: The District’s first non-contiguous FHA-insured tax credit/tax exempt project developed by a non-profit organization provided 32 affordable housing units for low and moderate-income households.

 - Fairmont Square Apartments: The building was purchased at a public auction to prevent displacement of low-income and elderly neighborhood residents.

 - Commercial projects: The 18,000 square foot Nehemiah Retail Center, the 29,000 square foot headquarters for the Latin American Youth Center; the transformation of the dilapidated Tivoli Theater into the mixed-use Tivoli Square; and the 500,000 square foot DC USA retail complex, which houses retailers such as Target and Best Buy, as well as local businesses.

 DHCD is completing the deliberative process of proposal evaluation, and will announce awardee(s) by April 2017.

 Since January 2015, the Bowser Administration has produced and preserved over 3,100 units of affordable housing units in the District with more to come.
 More than 3,700 affordable housing units—capable of housing more than 9,250 District residents—are in the development pipeline.
 In addition, since January 2015, the District has re-invigorated its focus on addressing vacant and blighted properties.
 Of the 160+ properties currently in the DHCD pipeline, more than 50 percent are already in some form of disposition.

 Mayor Bowser has committed $100 million annually to the fund each year of her administration, and will include that figure in her upcoming FY2018 budget proposal.
-This commitment is more than any city per capita in the country. shows that the District’s $100 million fund more than tripled the next highest fund amount for a U.S. city.
+This commitment is more than any city per capita in the country.
+A report issued by Center for Community Change shows that the District’s $100 million fund more than tripled the next highest fund amount for a U.S. city.
 Compared to states, DC’s trust fund is the country’s second largest.